 Different types of businesses have vastly different electrical requirements.
 A manufacturing facility, for example, will use way more electricity than an office complex or church.
 Providing enough storage capacity to take the office complex off-grid is significantly easier and cheaper than supplying 100% of a factory’s electrical needs.
 Full off-grid systems typically include energy storage, environmental systems to keep the batteries cool, and generators for additional backup on days with minimal sunlight.
 When some businesses calculate the ROI of building a full off-grid system vs. purchasing the power from the utility at night, the numbers can still be strongly in favor of utility power, even though the business is still at the mercy of utility-imposed fees, rate hikes and possible lack of reliability.

-Many of the energy storage systems you can buy today rely on the same types of batteries that power your phone or laptop.
-Lead acid and lithium-ion being the most common.
-This technology has been around for years and offer proven safety and predictable performance.
+Many energy storage systems you can buy today rely on the same types of batteries that power your phone or laptop.
+Lead acid and lithium-ion are the most common.
+This technology has been around for years and offers proven safety and predictable performance.
 Plus, manufacturing economies of scale keep prices low.
-With that said, energy storage is among the leading investment opportunities in the renewable energy revolution.
-Between 2007 and 2014, there was an estimated $17.4 billion in private R&D investment for battery development.
-New innovations in energy storage technologies are being thoroughly tested as we speak.* Advancements are coming and the fully off-grid prize is only a matter of time.
+That said, energy storage is among the leading investment opportunities in the renewable energy revolution.
+Between 2007 and 2014, there was an estimated $17.4 billion private R&D investment for battery development.
+New innovations in energy storage technologies are being thoroughly tested as we speak.* Advancements are coming, and the fully off-grid prize is only a matter of time.